Renew-S/ai-workplace-companion/README.md

 npm run dev
 ```

-The application will normally be available at:
+The application will typically be available at:

 ```text
 http://localhost:5173
 ```

-## 6. Build the Application
+## 6. Build for Production

 ```bash
 npm run build